Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Scalable and Interpretable Test-Time Prediction with an Accuracy Guarantee

-\textbf{Assumption $\mathbf{A}^{\text{technical}}$.} \emph{Distribution $\mathbb{P}_{\widetilde{\mathsf{X}}}$ is a Borel probability measure with compact support ${\widetilde{\mathcal{X}}\subseteq\mathbb{R}^d}$.}
+\textbf{Assumption $\mathbf{A}^{\normalfont \textit{technical}}$.} \emph{Distribution $\mathbb{P}_{\widetilde{\mathsf{X}}}$ is a Borel probability measure with compact support ${\widetilde{\mathcal{X}}\subseteq\mathbb{R}^d}$.}

 Compactness of $\widetilde{\mathcal{X}}$ eases the exposition.
-Our results trivially extend to the case where embeddings sampled from $\mathbb{P}_{\widetilde{\mathsf{X}}}$ land in a compact region (where our theory applies) with probability at least $1-\delta$ for some $\delta\ge0$, and otherwise when the embeddings land outside the compact region, we tolerate a worst-case prediction error with probability $\delta$.
+Our results trivially extend to the case where embedding vectors sampled from $\mathbb{P}_{\widetilde{\mathsf{X}}}$ land in a compact region (where our theory applies) with probability at least $1-\delta$ for some $\delta\ge0$, and otherwise when the embedding vectors land outside the compact region, we tolerate a worst-case prediction error with probability~$\delta$.